blankly-finance/blankly/README.md

     # Authenticate on alpaca to create a strategy
     alpaca = blankly.Alpaca()

-    # Use our strategy helper on coinbase pro
+    # Use our strategy helper on alpaca
     strategy = blankly.Strategy(alpaca)

     # Run the price event function every time we check for a new price - by default that is 15 seconds